Dreaming of You (Selena album): Recording

-Producer Guy Roche, impressed by a demo tape, traveled to Corpus Christi to work with Selena.
+Producer, Guy Roche, impressed by a demo tape, traveled to Corpus Christi to work with Selena.
 Composers Franne Golde and Tom Snow wrote "I'll Be Dreamin'" at Snow's Laurel Canyon home.
 By the end of the day, they'd sketched most of the track.
 They pitched it to the Tongan-American R&B sibling group The Jets in 1989.
 Their father-manager, Maikeli Wolfgramm, turned it down.
 While the English lyrics read as innocuous, in a Tongan cultural context, the song's themes could be seen as at odds with the traditional veitapui practice.
 Golde continued to champion the song, following Brennan indicating that she was soliciting songs for Selena's crossover album in 1993.
 Given the label's vested interest in the commercial success of Selena's English-language debut, she was permitted to select only one song of personal preference for inclusion.
 Suzette observed that Selena deliberated extensively over song selections to ensure each track authentically conveyed her identity and emotions.
-Selena chose "I'll Be Dreamin'", retitled as "Dreaming of You" after listening to it.
+Selena chose "I'll Be Dreamin'," later retitled "Dreaming of You," after listening to it.
 Selena believed it had all the elements of a hit recording.
 Golde checked in with Brennan about the song's fate, noting that more than a year passed before Selena finally recorded it.
-On March 7, 1995, despite battling a sore throat, Selena recorded the vocal track under the direction of producer Roche, who recalled how Selena immediately nailed her vocals, despite preoccupations with personal issues surrounding her boutiques.
+On March 7, 1995, despite battling a sore throat, Selena recorded the vocal track under the direction of Roche, who recalled how Selena immediately nailed her vocals, despite preoccupations with personal issues surrounding her boutiques.
 Roche likened her to Celine Dion "but on a much higher level spiritually and artistically."
-Pérez, tied up with a Q-Productions band, missed the session–a decision he later deeply regretted.
 When Roche played back the track, Selena appeared serene.
 Roche cast an anxious glance toward Brennan, as Selena was concerned that Brennan might disapprove of her Spanish notes.
 Upon hearing Selena interweave Spanish phrasing into "Dreaming of You", Brennan expressed approval; she subtly indicated that such stylistic choices should be used sparingly.
 Salvatore Caputo of The Arizona Republic interpreted it as a telling indication that, for true mainstream success, artists are often required to dilute, rather than celebrate, their cultural identity.
-According to Selena's biographer, Joe Nick Patoski, Selena ultimately adapted to the market's expectations rather than reshaping them.
-On the same day she recorded "Dreaming of You", Selena also cut "Captive Heart", and agreed to cut Diane Warren's "I'm Getting Used to You".
+On the same day she recorded "Dreaming of You", Selena also recorded "Captive Heart", and agreed to cut Diane Warren's "I'm Getting Used to You".